Constraining Dictatorship

 This book examines the creation and consequences of executive constraints in authoritarian regimes.
 How do some dictatorships become institutionalized ruled-based systems, while others remain heavily personalist?
 Once implemented, do executive constraints actually play an effective role in promoting autocratic stability?
 To understand patterns of regime institutionalization, I study the emergence of constitutional term limits and succession procedures, as well as elite power-sharing within presidential cabinets.
 This project employs a wide range of evidence, including an original time-series dataset of 46 countries in Sub-Saharan Africa from 1960 to 2010, formal theory, and case studies.
 Altogether this book paints a picture of how some dictatorships evolve from personalist strongman rule to institutionalized regimes.

 Buy it from Amazon here or from Cambridge University Press here!
-Named one of the Best Books of 2021 by Foreign Affairs Awards:
+Awards and honors:

 |